-Hydraulic fracturing was modernized (it’s actually an older technology than you might think) as a response to this inability to find a way to meet demand domestically.
+Multistage hydraulic fracturing was modernized (it’s actually an older technology than you might think) as a response to this inability to find a way to meet demand domestically.
 So far, fracking has been tremendously successful to that end, churning out 4.3 million barrels a day, according to the U.S. Energy Information Administration (EIA).

 Here’s where it gets confusing: Fracking is used to harvest shale oil from subsurface rock units beneath the earth’s surface, but it can’t harvest something called oil shale.
 What if we told you that there was enough oil sitting under a region of the United States to power the country for at least 100 years at current rates of consumption?
-With a new technology called microwave fracking, the new frontier of energy independence may be closer than most people think.
+With a new technology called microwave fracking, the new frontier of US energy independence may be closer than most people think.

 Microwave fracking is an oil production technology developed by QMast LLC and announced in 2017 as a new way to harvest petroleum units from oil shale.
 Scientists and oil companies alike believe that microwave fracking could be “the next big thing” since hydraulic fracturing became widely used, which presents some exciting possibilities for the national energy markets.